cardugarte/lightning-domain-main/README.md

 Provide Lightning Addreses with your domain.
 Provides [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) and [LUD-16](https://github.com/lnurl/luds/blob/luds/16.md) for users.

-Just deploy it and assign your domain.
+Just deploy it and assign your domain

 ## Our stack